dawillcox/pyBreezeChMS/DOCUMENTATION.md

 But what if you want to build a query on the fly?
 Or perhaps more important, build a query that works across multiple Breeze instances?
 Now it gets complicated.

+Note that, for some query types you can searh on a set of values, for example multiple tags, or options in a multi-value field.
+In all cases, the search value is a string with the individual values separated by dashes (`-`).

 #### Filter on profile fields
 When filtering on a profile field, the key is the field ID, *not* the field name, and the field ID is specific to your Breeze instance.
 You'll have to